TravorLZH/travorlzh.github.io/_posts/2020-11-28-zeta-continuation.md

 \int_0^\infty x^{s/2-1}\psi(x)\mathrm dx={1\over s(s-1)}+\int_1^\infty[x^{s/2}+x^{(1-s)/2}]\psi(x){\mathrm dx\over x}
 $$

-As we can observe the right hand side does not change when we replace $s$ with $1-s$.
+As we can observe the right-hand side does not change when we replace $s$ with $1-s$.
 Hence, by (3) we have

 $$
 \pi^{-s/2}\Gamma\left(\frac s2\right)\zeta(s)